-For this reason, your child will not have spelling words or a test this week.
+For this reason, your student will not have spelling words or a test this week.
 Students will have homework each night to prepare them for the unit assessments.
 As this is review work, they should be able to complete the homework independently.
-Please assist your child in completing the homework only if necessary.
+Please assist your student in completing the homework only if necessary.

-Continue to read with your child each night.
-You will be surprised by how fast your child will progress if he or she reads aloud to you 20 minutes every night.
+Continue to read with your student each night.
+You will be surprised by how fast your student will progress if they read aloud to you 20 minutes every night.
 Be aware that this reading does not have to be a book; it can be labels of cans that you have in the cupboard or cereal boxes or comics!
 Nor does the reading have to take place at home; it can take place in the car or standing in line at the grocery store.

 As always, if you have questions, feel free to contact me.
-When home and school work together as a team, your child wins!
+When home and school work together as a team, your student wins!

-'ake-Home
+e-Home